Current Health Threats

 Wayne Community College is committed to providing a safe and healthy environment for all of the students, employees, and members of the public who use its facilities, whether we are faced with seasonal influenza or a new infectious disease like COVID-19.

-The college is taking steps to help the campus community avoid illness, including
+The college is taking steps to help the campus and community avoid illness, including

-- The college has located hand sanitizer dispensers at strategic locations and housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.
+- The college has located hand sanitizer dispensers and face mask dispensers at strategic locations.
+Housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.

 COVID-19 (Coronavirus Disease 2019) is a respiratory illness caused by a novel (new) coronavirus.
-There is currently no vaccine to protect against it but there are steps that everyone can take to avoid being exposed to the virus that causes it and to prevent infection.
+There are steps that everyone can take to avoid being exposed to the virus that causes it and to prevent infection.
 Those steps are the same ones that we should be taking in the face of any infectious disease.

 - Avoid close contact with other people.
 Even if others do not appear to be sick, they could share the virus with you.

 - Use good handwashing techniques and do so often, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
 Wash with soap and water, scrubbing for at least 20 seconds (the time it takes to sing “Happy Birthday” twice).
 Use a hand sanitizer that contains at least 60 percent alcohol if soap and water are not available.